giannilmbd/dynare/doc/manual/source/the-model-file.rst

        truncated Gaussian density is not implemented in Dynare).
 If unset, defaults to minus infinity (ML) or the natural lower bound of the prior (Bayesian estimation).
+       Lower bounds for estimated ``corr`` parameters are automatically set to -1, while lower bounds for estimated ``skew`` parameters are automatically set to -0.995 (theoretical bound for skew normal distribution).

     .. option:: UPPER_BOUND

        Same as ``lower_bound``, but specifying an upper bound instead.
+       Upper bounds for estimated ``corr`` parameters are automatically set to 1, while upper bounds for estimated ``skew`` parameters are automatically set to 0.995 (theoretical bound for skew normal distribution).

     .. option:: PRIOR_SHAPE